Detecting Differences Between Correlation-Matrix Populations due to Single-variable Perturbations, with Application to Resting State fMRI: Model Estimation

+\end{enumerate} We can conclude that for $\alpha$ values separated from 0, and a sufficiently dense correlation matrix $\Theta$, the model is well formed.
+We find these conditions to hold well empirically for RS-fMRI datasets.

+\textbf{Remark}\\ The model can be seen as an adaptation of two-way models for table data to correlation matrices.
+To see this, consider the following two-way model for two groups of $p\times p$ data tables, where the effect of the case group is composed of separate additive or multiplicative row effects $\tau$ and column effects $\nu$: $E_{i\in \mathcal{H}}[Y^i_{jk}] = \mu^H_{jk}$, and $E_{i\in \mathcal{D}}[Y^i_{jk}] = \mu^H_{jk} \cdot \tau_j \cdot \nu_k $.
+When we adapt this to correlation matrices, the symmetry means that row and column effects are the same, resulting in our model above.

-\subsection{Model Estimation}
+\section{Model Estimation}

-Our target of estimation is the parameter-vector of differences $\alpha$, whereas we treat $\Theta$ as a nuisance parameter.
-Following the conclusion in Equation \ref{eq:corr-clt}, we assume that each (vectorized) correlation matrix is approximately Gaussian distributed.
-One approach for estimation is to approximate the covariance $Cov(\vec{R_i})$ with $C_\Theta = C(\Theta)$ for healthy individuals and $C_g = C(g(\Theta,\alpha))$ for the patients.
-This would result in a full log-likelihood function:

-However, tying the covariance term to the free parameters of the model increases the burden on the optimization procedure, as updating the covariance of the correlation matrices requires substantial computational resources.
+Our target of estimation is the parameter vector of differences $\alpha$, whereas we treat $\Theta$ as a nuisance parameter.
+We assume that each (vectorized) correlation matrix is approximately Gaussian distributed (see \cite{hlinka2011functional} and \cite{adrian2013ricean} for a discussion on the validity of this approximation in RS-fMRI).
+The sampling covariance of correlation matrices depends on their mean through operator $C(\cdot)$, as developed in \eqref{eq:corr-clt}.
+One approach for estimation is to apply the mean model \eqref{eq:meanModel} for the covariance estimation, using $Cov(\vec{R_i})$ with $C_\Theta = C(\Theta)$ for the control examples and $C_g = C(g(\Theta,\alpha))$ for the cases.
+This would result in a full log-likelihood function: $ \ell \propto \sum_{i\in\mathcal{H}}\ln\phi_{m}\left(\vec{R_i},\vec{\Theta},C_\Theta\right) +\sum_{i\in\mathcal{D}}\ln\phi_{m}\left(\vec{R_i},\vec{g}\left(\Theta,\alpha\right),C_g\right). $ However, tying the covariance term to the free parameters of the model increases the burden on the optimization procedure, as updating the covariance of the correlation matrices is hard.
 Furthermore, this formulation is less robust to deviations from the model's assumptions regarding the link function $g$ and to the choice of the optimization algorithm.